tingerrr/anti-matter/docs/manual.typ

     Would generate an outline like this:
     #block(fill: gray.lighten(50%), radius: 5pt, inset: 5pt, image("/assets/example.png"))

-    The front matter (in this case the outlines) are numbered using `"i"`, the content starts new at `"1"` and the back matter (glossary, acknowledgement, etc) are numbered `"I"` again, continuing from where the front matter left off.
+    The front matter (in this case the outlines) are numbered using `"I"`, the content starts new at `"1"` and the back matter (glossary, acknowledgement, etc) are numbered `"I"` again, continuing from where the front matter left off.
 ]